 When Pettersen had to resign three years later because he decided against moving to Snohomish, as required at the time, Mike was appointed acting chief.
 Mike served nearly two years in that position, a state wide record he was told.

 Mike also assumed care of Pettersen’s collection of the department’s history, including photographs, records, and he added more memorabilia.
 The collection was stored in a room off the department’s office in the basement of City Hall.
 Sometime after the appointment of Patrick Murphy as chief in 1983, Mike found the room empty.
 He was told that collection had been tossed out by order of the chief.

-Murphy resigned in 1996 to accept a County Council appointment as sheriff.
+Murphy resigned in 1996 to accept a Snohomish County Council appointment as sheriff.
 “That was always his dream,” according to his daughter Tennille Murphy of Seattle as quoted by the press upon her father’s early death at age 54 in 2006.

 Plus, the new city manager, Bill McDonald, was pushing Mike to retire in order to fill the position with McDonald’s choice.
-Between this pressure and the growing pain, Mike finally made an appointed to submit his official resignation.
+Between this pressure and the growing pain, Mike finally made an appointment to submit his official resignation.
 McDonald was not in his office at the appointed time, and left no word of his whereabouts.
 It was not the first meeting that McDonald had brushed-off — but it was the last.
 Mike placed his badge and gun in his patrol car, locked it, and gave the keys to a colleague with instructions to give them to the city manager when he returned to his office.

 Then he had to go.
 Mike was helping a neighbor clear her land with his impressively equipped John Deere tractor, where he would get to sit down.

 Mike on the difference between local and county policing.

 Mike on the benefit of investigative power with the county agency.